xarkenz/iNaturalistCSVSpreadsheetCreator/README.md

 # iNaturalistCSVSpreadsheetCreator
 This program takes a CSV generated from iNaturalist and formats it to a spreadsheet.
+Read README for instructions.